AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Image shows process of intent recognition for chatbots.

-NLP allows the chatbot to understand the user’s message, and machine learning classification algorithms help it to classify this message based on the training data in order to deliver the correct response.
+NLP allows the chatbot to understand the user’s message, and machine learning classification algorithms help it classify this message based on the training data to deliver the correct response.

-The steps required for the chatbot to have a meaningful conversation include:
+The steps required for the chatbot to have a meaningful conversation are:

 1. Preprocessing for NLU

-Natural language understanding (NLU) is a subfield in NLP that focuses on organizing the user’s unstructured input such that the chatbot can understand and analyze it.
+Natural language understanding (NLU) focuses on organizing the user’s unstructured input so the chatbot can understand and analyze it.
 This process includes:

 • Splitting the text into smaller segments (words, shorter sentences) called “Tokens,”